 - Icing is an important part of recovery from surgery.
-It is used to decrease swelling and inflammation - An ice machine is often offered to patients to use after surgery.
-If you have chosen to purchase this machine, it should be used consistently for approximately the first 48 hours after surgery. - If you did not purchase the ice machine, you can substitute a bag of ice or frozen vegetables. - After the first 48 hours, the unit should be used in 20 minute intervals every couple of hours for the first 3-4 weeks after surgery.
+It is used to decrease swelling and inflammation. - A continuous flow ice machine is often offered to patients to use after surgery.
+If you have chosen to rent/purchase this machine, it should be used continuously for approximately the first 48 hours after surgery. - If you did not rent/purchase the ice machine, you can substitute a bag of ice or frozen vegetables. - After the first 48 hours, the unit should be used in 20 minute intervals every couple of hours for the first 3-4 weeks after surgery.